Technical Sales Specialist - IT-Online

 - Record keeping

-- Internal and external business teams, business partners at senior management level
+- Liase with Internal and external business teams, business partners at senior

 Desired Skills: